 What are rodents?

-Rodents are mammals, and are prolific breeders.
+Rodents are mammals and are prolific breeders.
 They are known for taking advantage of our food, water, and shelter sources.
-In fact, many species of rodents have come to rely on people for their basic needs.
+Many species of rodents have come to rely on people for their basic needs.

 Adults are dark brown or black in color, and they have gray highlights running throughout their fur.
 Roof rats have a long, slim build.
 Their bodies grow to about 8 inches in length, and their tails add another 6 to 8 inches to their total body length.